fallen-icarus/cardano-swaps/README.md

 ##### The Stablecoin <-> Stablecoin Two-Way Swap

-Currently, DApps treat stablecoins individually (ie, you may be able to borrow a loan in DJED but not USDC).
+Currently, DApps treat stablecoins individually (ie, you may be able to buy an options contract using DJED but not USDC).
 This means, even though all stablecoins are practically the US dollar, the liquidity is fractured across all stablecoins.
 Two-way swaps change this.

 Imagine if Charlie has a swap for DJED <-> USDC where converting assets in either direction requires paying a 1% premium.
 The very existence of this swap, combined with the fact that Cardano-Swaps is freely composable with all DApps, means users can freely convert between stablecoins as needed.
 The liquidity would no longer be fractured.
-Alice could convert her DJED to USDC to buy an options contract that is asking for USDC.
+Alice can convert her DJED to USDC in the same transaction where she is buying an options contract that is asking for USDC.
 She just has to pay Charlie the 1% fee for the conversion.

 Since two-way swaps can go in either direction, these swaps do not need to be reset after each swap.
 For example, after Alice deposits DJED into the swap to claim USDC, Bob can now use the swap to